baconpaul/six-sines/doc/design.md

 Sunday
+- LFO on Mixer Node to level or pan
-- LFO mul or plus on self node consistently
+- LFO mul or plus on consistently on all three nodes
 - LFO Level Built In
-- LFO on mixer node and also route to pan
-- LFO on source node ratio woth mul or add
 - preset factory set with cmakerc
 - preset scan user directory to make tree
 - param split for voices and base/top